henesy/limbobyexample/Values/README.md

 	sys: Sys;
 	print, sprint: import sys;

+The name `sys` is declared as type `Sys`.
+If you are defining a type for a name, the format is: `varname: typename`.

 The `import` statement allows you to define a local name which is tied to a name in another space.
 That is, the `print` name becomes equivalent to `sys->print`.

 ### values.b:16,19